wclr/cycle-hmr/README.md

 ##  How does it work?

-cycle-hmr utilizes "standard" HMR approach - replacing internals of existing instances with new version on the fly.
+**cycle-hmr** utilizes "standard" HMR approach - replacing internals of existing instances with newly updated versions on the fly.
 It is achieved by proxying cycle components (like it is done for example in [React Hot Reloader](https://github.com/gaearon/react-proxy/)).
-In cycle we have just pure functions that output sink streams, and it is quite straightforward to have them proxied.
+In cycle.js application components are pure functions that output sink streams, that makes it quite straightforward to transparently and safely extend them.
-When updated version of module with cyclic functions arrives (using some hot reload technique) we **transparently replace components while their runtime** keeping the rest application parts not touched
+When updated version of module with cyclic functions arrives (using some hot reload technique) we **replace components while their runtime** keeping the rest application parts not touched
 (though of course injection of updated components potentially my cause some "unexpected" effects).